BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **Trample** `ACTIVE`

-When a Troll Brute Tramples, it will inflict 2 Strength 10 hits.
+When a Troll Brute Tramples, it will inflict 2 Strength 10 Impact hits.

 **Orc Commander**